 In Williston, however, the average commute to work is quite long.
 On average, people spend 36.08 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small city, Williston doesn't have a public transportation system that people use for their commute.
+Williston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Williston in 2022 was $29,307, which is upper middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,228 for a family of four.
 However, Williston contains both very wealthy and poor people as well.